AG-597/AG-Promo-Gen/README.md

 <img width="844" alt="image" src="https://github.com/AG-597/AG-Promo-Gen/assets/171638818/fbfa4c66-3bc1-407e-9c88-25c201283d72">

 # Usage
-Simply open `main.py` and input your kopeechka.store api keyfor getting emails Once you do this, make sure chrome is installed & chromedriver Run `start.bat` & input your promo count
+- Simply open `main.py` and input your kopeechka.store api keyfor getting emails
+- Once you do this, make sure chrome is installed & chromedriver
+- Run `start.bat` & input your promo count
-I will begin generating as many promos as you set it to
+- It will begin generating as many promos as you set it to

 # Credits
 AG-597 [ me ] & Cypher